The path to healing after sexual abuse

 This understandable fear can be a significant barrier to breaking the wall of silence and starting the healing process.

 MyMind has team members who can help with this journey.
-We want to empower you to take your own steps to overcoming these emotional and mental barrier.
+We want to empower you to take your own steps to overcome these emotional and mental barrier.

 You don’t have to try to heal alone.

-The Dublin Rape Crisis Centre say, “No matter how great the victims difficulty in coping with the assault, it does not mean that s/he has developed serious or permanent psychiatric or emotional problems.
+The Dublin Rape Crisis Centre says, “No matter how great the victim's difficulty in coping with the assault, it does not mean that s/he has developed serious or permanent psychiatric or emotional problems.
 The victim of sexual violence can and do recover and reclaim their lives.”

 If a loved one has been sexually abused or assaulted, it’s very hard to know what to do.

-The Dublin Rape Crisis Centre have some suggestions on how you can help.
+The Dublin Rape Crisis Centre has some suggestions on how you can help.